Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 - Unfragmented packets are handled normally in all configurations.

-Since subsequent UDP fragments do not contain the destination port, problems can occur in these situations:
+Because subsequent UDP fragments do not contain the destination port, problems can occur in these situations:

-affinity is set to
+- If the target pools session affinity is set to

 NONE(5-tuple affinity), the subsequent fragments may be dropped because the load balancer cannot calculate the 5-tuple hash.

-- If there is more than one UDP forwarding rule for the same load balanced IP address, subsequent fragments may arrive at the wrong forwarding rule.
+- If there is more than one UDP forwarding rule for the same load-balanced IP address, subsequent fragments may arrive at the wrong forwarding rule.

 If you expect fragmented UDP packets, do the following: